• Skip to primary navigation

 Homemade Almond Joy Candy Bars

 Do you really need a reason to make these homemade almond joy candy bars?
 Ok I’ll give you three!
 They are made with 100% real ingredients, they are dairy free and have no processed sugar.
-Don’t let all that healthy stuff fool you, they are 100% addicting and you are going to love them!
+Don’t let all that healthy stuff fool you, they are absolutely divine and you are going to love them!
 These homemade almond joy candy bars are also gluten free, grain free, paleo friendly, and vegan.

 Homemade almond joy candy bars with chocolate chips in a bowl